 Joanne Grandis, M.S. is co-owner of the Grandis Evaluation Center, P.C.
 Although Joanne is no longer actively practicing, she provides Human Resources and statute compliance supports to the GEC.
 Joanne has worked in the field of psychology since 1984 when she received her Masters Degree in Psychology from California State University at Fullerton.
 Her early work was in the area of substance abuse treatment before specializing in evaluation services.
 In Western North Carolina Joanne has worked as a Psychologist for the Division of Prisons and has provided evaluation services for Community Mental Health Agencies, Social Services and local school systems.
 As a Psychologist for the Asheville Developmental Evaluation Center she was part of an interdisciplinary team of developmental specialists for over 5 years.
 Her work included diagnostic assessments for Autism and other developmental concerns.
 Joanne has worked closely with Early Childhood Intervention Services, Specialized Preschool and Community Agencies serving children and their families.

-Rich Johnston is a Licensed Psychological Associate (#1866) who earned his Master of Arts degree in Clinical Psychology from Appalachian State University in 1990.
-He has over twenty years’ experience working in a variety of settings, with seven of those years devoted exclusively to conducting psychological evaluations with juvenile court-involved adolescents and families.
-He has provided a range of psychological services within inpatient psychiatric settings and outpatient clinics and also designed, implemented and provided clinical oversight for a therapeutic foster care program.
-For seven years he worked with severe and persistent mentally ill adults in both clinical and administrative positions, the last three as Clinical Director for a mental health service provider agency in which he played a central role in its successful transition into a CABHA.
-He is very familiar with the mental health service delivery system in North Carolina and applies this experience to the process of effectively addressing the referral issues presented at Grandis Evaluation Center, P.C.
+Rich Johnston, MA, LPA, has been with the Grandis Evaluation Center for over 10 years.
+He is a Licensed Psychological Associate who earned his Master of Arts degree in Clinical Psychology from Appalachian State University in 1990.
+He has thirty years’ experience working in a variety of settings, with 17 of those years devoted exclusively to conducting psychological evaluations with all ages and populations.
+He has provided a range of psychological services within inpatient psychiatric settings and outpatient clinics and has worked in both clinical and administrative positions, including as Clinical Director for a mental health service agency.
+Rich is very familiar with the mental health service delivery system in North Carolina and applies this experience to the process of effectively addressing the referral issues presented here at Grandis.

 Christine Joura graduated from Katherine Gibbs Business School in Manhattan.
 She worked as an Administrative Assistant at CBS television and Columbia records in New York City.
 While in New York she had also worked with younger children at Merrricats Castle Preschool.
 She started her Van Dough Productions business in 1980, creating jewelry and ornaments, sold to shops and galleries and featured in two issues of McCall’s magazine.
 She is a long-term member of the Southern Highland Craft Guild having been juried-in in 1989 for jewelry.
 Christine has been the Office Manager at the Grandis Evaluation Center since 2008 providing intake coordination, insurance review, scheduling and direct interaction with clients and their families.
 She also provides outreach to the many referring entities associated with the Grandis Evaluation Center, P.C., including physician offices, mental health agencies, the Department of Social Services, School Systems and individual practitioners.
-Christine has been an integral person in the development and success of the GEC and looks forward to working with the families we serve.
+Christine has been an integral person in the development and success of the GEC as she looks forward to her continued work with the families we serve.